jgroot1/DNA/README.md

 If you have a longer string of DNA it is a bit more complicated but still straight forward, enter the DNA into "DNA_input_file.txt".
 When inputing the DNA from a file most input will also be written to files they will be written to the same folder as the program.

+The output files will be replaced once the program is ran again, make sure you save them somewhere if you want to keep them, make sure you don't move "codons.py" as it is needed for the program to run.